Pregnancy after gastric bypass: Is it safe?

 Pregnancy after gastric bypass can be safe and healthy if managed well by you and your health care provider.
 In fact, research suggests that pregnancy after weight-loss surgery might be safer for both mother and baby than pregnancy complicated by obesity.

-Although more research is needed, studies suggest that weight-loss surgery might protect obese women and their babies from obesity-related problems during pregnancy.
-Examples include gestational diabetes, and preeclampsia — high blood pressure and signs of damage to another organ system, often the kidneys, after 20 weeks of pregnancy.
+While more research is needed, studies suggest that weight-loss surgery before pregnancy might protect women and their babies from obesity-related problems during pregnancy, including:

-If you have had weight-loss surgery and are considering pregnancy, consult your health care provider for preconception planning.
+If you have had weight-loss surgery and are considering pregnancy, consult your health care provider for help with planning before conception.
 You might also consult a registered dietitian along with your gastric bypass surgeon for advice on nutrition and weight gain during pregnancy.

-Depending on the type of weight-loss surgery and your specific nutritional needs, your health care provider also might recommend certain nutritional supplements — such as folic acid, vitamin B-12, vitamin D, iron and calcium — in addition to a daily prenatal vitamin before and during pregnancy.
+After considering the type of weight-loss surgery and your specific nutritional needs, your health care provider might also recommend certain nutritional supplements — such as folic acid, vitamin B-12, vitamin D, iron and calcium — in addition to a daily prenatal vitamin before and during pregnancy.